GiuProgramert/GOKAccident/README.md

 ### About

-I made this in my school in my 3rd grade final project, It's an accident management whit Mysql and Java lenguajes
+This project was done in my 3rd grade of college, written in Java using a MySQL as database.